FINDING YOUR FLOW TOOLKIT

 “I’ve spent the last few months seeking to improve X, from your perspective am I moving in the right direction?

 Interpersonal feedback does not have to get more complicated than that.
 So pick an arena where interpersonal feedback would be helpful and give it a go.
-See if the change in your behaviors equates to an increase in your performance and the depth of your relationships.
+See if the change in your behavior equates to an increase in your performance and the depth of your relationships.
 It’s not easy to ask others for feedback.
 It takes courage and an internal mandate that seeks a better self.
 Given that you have come this far, I believe this is you.

 EXERCISE AND PRACTICE: